CoryParsnipson/sfml-test/README.md

 ----
 * make everything relative to in game units instead of pixels

-* Unfuck the header inclusion and decrease compile time

 * Think about making some sort of exception service?
 Make it graphical; print to screen

 * the Bridge pattern can be used to isolate sfml-test specific code from SFML library code